Kamianyi Brid, Zviahel Raion, Zhytomyr Oblast

 Kamianyi Brid (Кам'яний Брід) is a rural settlement in Zviahel Raion, Zhytomyr Oblast, Ukraine.
 Population: In 2001, population was 2,670.

 History

+Kamianyi Brid is located in the eastern part of the historical region of Volhynia.
+In Soviet times the settlement belonged to Baranivka Raion.

 Until 26 January 2024, Kamianyi Brid was designated urban-type settlement.
 On this day, a new law entered into force which abolished this status, and Kamianyi Brid became a rural settlement.